James B. Donovan: In popular culture

 The story of the Abel trial and defense, followed by the negotiation and prisoner exchange, was the basis for the book Strangers on a Bridge: The Case of Colonel Abel and Francis Gary Powers, written by Donovan and ghost writer Bard Lindeman, which was published in 1964.
 Several similar works would come later, but Strangers was the definitive work and was widely critically acclaimed.
 The book was re-released by Simon & Schuster in August 2015.
 In 1967, Donovan published his second book, Challenges: Reflections of a Lawyer-at-Large.

 James Gregory played Donovan in the 1976 TV movie Francis Gary Powers: The True Story of the U-2 Spy Incident, based on Powers' biography (written with Curt Gentry).
 Lee Majors played Powers.
 In 2006, Philip J. Bigger published a biography of Donovan, Negotiator: The Life and Career of James B. Donovan., which was re-released in paperback in January 2017.

 Though not officially the basis for the movie Bridge of Spies, Donovan's Strangers on a Bridge is the closest, and is the only first-hand narrative to the dramatic events in the Oscar-winning movie.
 The 1964 New York Times Best Seller repeated itself in 2015, becoming #1 on the New York Times Best Seller list for espionage books.
 The book has been widely acclaimed, including by Steven Spielberg and Tom Hanks.
-The re-issue coincided with the pre-release promotion for the movie, directed by Steven Spielberg and written by Matt Charman and the Coen Brothers, which was released on October 16, 2015.
-Tom Hanks plays the role of Donovan, with Amy Ryan as his wife, Mary.
+The reissue coincided with the pre-release promotion for the movie, directed by Spielberg and written by Matt Charman and the Coen Brothers, which was released on October 16, 2015.
+Hanks plays the role of Donovan, with Amy Ryan as his wife, Mary.